 Here’s to hoping you guys had a better week than I did.
-These tough weeks can be so hard to deal with and the emotions that come with.
+These tough weeks can be so hard to deal with.
 Think of this as a go-to guide on what to do when everything goes wrong.

 These super stressful weeks, when you’re totally at a loss on how to deal because everything is going wrong create a lot of anxiety.
 If you need some ideas on how to calm your anxiety, check out my helpful tips.